-- That Management post the duty assignment(s) on the next bid posting, and - That the successful bidder(s) to be paid out of schedule pay for any delay in posting the duty assignment(s).
+- That Management shall post the duty assignment(s) demonstrated by the PSEs working the window on the next bid posting. - That the successful bidder(s) to be paid out of schedule pay for any delay in posting the duty assignment(s).